 Imani Caribbean Kitchen & Bar— Get a taste of The Caribbean Island right here in Fort Greene!
 If you’re looking to spice up your trip, Imani is the perfect place.
 Not to mention, one of the best spots for brunch in Fort Greene.

 Habana Outpost is a popular spot on a beautiful day in Brooklyn considering the awesome outdoor seating area, it’s also one of my personal favorite picks for best places to eat in Brooklyn.

 But even on the gloomy days, the crowds still roll in because of the excellent food.

-Habana Outpost prides themselves on their delicious traditional Mexican and Cuban cuisine as well as providing a family friendly environment.
+Habana Outpost prides itself on their delicious traditional Mexican and Cuban cuisine as well as providing a family-friendly environment.

 This is also one of the greatest things to do in Fort Greene because Habana Outpost is open as late as 12 AM, which makes for a perfect late night snack after spending your day around Fort Greene in Brooklyn.